Residence Permit Application Berlin

 You will receive a stamp (two pages) that will be entered directly into your passport (Klebeetikett).
 Please make sure that you have at least two blank pages left in your passport.
 On the second page, the special requirements (rights and obligations) of your stay are listed.
 Please be informed that this kind of residence permit is currently only issued at the Alien’s Office Berlin.
-At the moment, the authority in Berlin no longer issues electronic cards (eAT) due to restricted capacity.
+At the moment the authority in Berlin does not issue any longer an electronic card (eAT) due to restricted capacity.

 If You Submit Your Documents via the SRH Visa Service:

 In possession of a valid German residence permit for study purposes you are allowed to work for up to 120 full days (full day = 8 hours per day) or 240 half days (half day = 4 hours) during the calendar year.
 However, freelance work is not permitted.
 Internships that are mandatory for the successful completion of your studies do not count towards the above named 120 full days.

 Employment that is considered as “student part-time work” (studentische Nebentätigkeit) (e. g. student worker in a university or in a university-related organization, Werkstudent activites in companies that are related to your studies) can be done without any timely restriction.

 For detailed information, please refer to the webpage of the Alien’s Office Berlin (in German).

 Swiss Citizens: The working restriction does not apply to Swiss citizens.
 They have the same rights as EU citizens.

 As a German residence permit holder, you can move freely within the following states of the Schengen area, within the residence permit’s term of validity, for a total stay of up to 90 days within a period of 180 days: